Dan0sz/featured-downloads-branding/README.md

 The purpose of this plugin is to offer an interface to easily add branding elements to your Downloads, so you can use them in your theme and/or plugin.
 It does not offer any blocks, etc.

+I use it to automatically generate Featured Images for my Downloads.
+You can see it in action on https://daan.dev.